tttom/MacroMax/python/README.md

 ```

 ### Building and Distributing
 The code consists of pure Python 3, hence only packaging is required for distribution.

-To prepare a package for distribution, run:
+To prepare a package for distribution, increase the version number in ```setup.py```, and run:

 ```sh
 python setup.py sdist bdist_wheel